piotxt/truth_machine_v4_4/README.md

-It’s a plug-and-play generative text machine
+a plug-and-play generative text machine

 It uses a corpus of social-media texts posted by Donald J. Trump between 2015–2017 and 2024–2025.